 Following the full-scale crash tests, the researchers have conducted simulations of both crash tests to calibrate the models to the dynamic deflection observed in the tests.
-These calibrated models are completed and models to estimate barrier deflections for intermediate lengths under MASH TL-3 impact conditions are currently being simulated and compiled.
-In addition, the final report for the research has been partially completed with details from the full-scale testing.
-Details of the simulation efforts will be added in the upcoming quarter.
+These calibrated models are completed.
+Additional simulation models to estimate barrier deflections for intermediate lengths under MASH TL-3 impact conditions and 85 percentile impact severity levels were simulated in the last quarter and the results are currently being incorporated into the research report.
+Work continued last quarter on the final report for the research and the report is approximately 50% completed.
+The report will be completed early in the fourth quarter of 2016 and sent to the sponsors for review.